Voice commerce

 Language limitations

 Every human voice is unique, and computers may struggle to understand accents and intonations.
 Developers must continuously improve language features, to overcome this challenge.
-Currently, English is the most developed and most accurately recognized language in voice technology, but Amazon has started selling Echo devices to over 80 countries, so language development must be improved to keep up with demand.
+Currently, English is the most developed and most accurately recognized language in voice technology.
+But voice assistants like Siri already support over 17 languages meaning that the developments of new languages are expected to progress quickly.

 Making interactions more “human”

-Besides the language barriers, voice programs also struggle to make interactions with voice assistants feel more intuitive and natural, like those between two people.
+Besides the language barriers, voice programs also struggle to make interactions with voice assistants feel more intuitive and natural.
 Solving this issue could have an impact on consumer trust of voice technology and drive more usage worldwide.

 Knowledge gap

-There’s a lack of information on the capabilities of voice assistants, and many consumers don’t purchase or use voice assistants because they feel like they have little to no knowledge of what a voice assistant can do, how to use it, or if there are risks involved in doing so.
+There’s a lack of information on the capabilities of voice assistants.
+Many consumers don’t purchase or use voice assistants because they feel like they have little to no knowledge of what a voice assistant can do, how to use it, or if there are risks involved in doing so.

 Lack of trust